yonseicasl/Nebula/README.md

     $ git clone --branch v1.0 https://github.com/yonsei-icsl/nebula

-Or, if you wish to use the latest development version, simply clone the git respository as follows.
+Or, if you wish to use the latest development version, simply clone the git respository as is.

     $ git clone https://github.com/yonsei-icsl/nebula

 ## Build
 Nebula provides a script file named nebula.sh to facilitate the build and run processes of benchmark suite.
-To build the entire models of Nebula suite, execute the script file as follows in the main Nebula directory.
+To build the entire models of Nebula suite, execute the script file as follows in the main directory of Nebula.

     $ cd nebula/
     $ ./nebula.sh build all